Nadine Seiler hopes she’s wrong

 When I agree that she has more than earned a break after the countless hours she has spent reminding passersby why immigrants like her have always made America so great, she is quick to clarify that she’s not looking for accolades—and admits that her not-quite-infinite well of patience may finally be drying up.

 “I have done so much to get people’s attention,” she says.
 “We are the majority of this country.
 America has had enough time.
-Is America willing to let people die again and again and still claim to be ‘pro-life?’
+America is willing to let people die again and again and still claim to be ‘pro-life?’
 No. No. I want her to win, I want to be wrong.
 I so want to be wrong.”